piiano/vault-typescript/examples/custom-actions/README.md

-# @piiano/custom-data-types
+# @piiano/custom-actions

-This example demonstrates how to define custom data types using a bundle defined with the `@piiano/vault-bundles` package.
+This example demonstrates how to define custom actions using a bundle defined with the `@piiano/vault-bundles` package.

-## Overview

-- `src/index.ts` - This is the example bundle to be tested, written in TypeScript.
-- `test`
-  - `hooks.ts` - Defines global hooks for the test to start a local Dev edition of Vault and stop it at the end of the test.
-  - `custom-data-types.spec.ts`- A test that adds the bundle to the vault, creates a custom data type, creates a collection that uses it, and tests adding objects with a property that uses the custom data type (passing validations) and reading the normalized & transformed version of the property.
-  - `package.json`- Defines the dependencies for compiling the bundle and scripts for testing and building the bundle.

 ## Running the example